 But even semi-automated processes can make process change easier by effectively ‘coaching’ staff through the new process.
 Automatic task creation, allocation, and reminders help staff adapt to new processes more quickly, and help to ensure that all tasks are completed in the correct order.

-ITSM Automation in Action
+ITSM Automation Example